Fitting quantum noise models to tomography data: Reconstructing perturbed degenerate eigenspaces

-The first task in the pre-processing algorithm is to detect sets of eigenvalues which are close together (with closeness parameterised by a precision $p$, given as input).
-These are likely to arise from perturbations of degenerate eigenvalues.
-If the algorithm identifies that all the eigenvalues are real, positive and belong to the same set, then it outputs that the channel is consistent with the identity map.
+We have implement the strategy of retrieving a set of hermiticity-preserving eigenvectors spanning the subspaces of the clusters as a pre-processing algorithm to our complex optimisation programme.
+The first task of this algorithm is to detect sets of eigenvalues which are close together -- with closeness parametrised by a precision parameter~$p$, given as input -- likely stemming from perturbations of degenerate eigenvalues.
+(If there are no degenerate eigenvalues, then the algorithm proceeds straightforwardly to convex optimisation stage to find $L$ or $\mu_{\min}$.)
+Once these clusters of eigenvalues have been identified, the successive step of the pre-processing procedure is to construct bases for the degenerate eigenspaces which have a compatible hermiticity-preserving structure.

-In all other cases the next step of pre-processing is to construct bases for the degenerate eigenspaces which have a compatible hermiticity-preserving structure, following the analysis in \cref{sec:real_eigspaces}.
-The algorithm to prepare the basis for an eigenvalue which is either complex or negative real is \cref{alg:construct_basis_complex}.
-It takes as input the transfer matrix of the channel, $M$, and two sets of integers.
-The first set, $ \degSet$, contains the indices of the eigenvectors corresponding to the degenerate eigenvalue itself.
-The second set, $\conjDegSet$, contains the indices of the eigenvectors corresponding to the conjugate eigenvalue.\footnote{Clearly we require $|\degSet| = |\conjDegSet|$.
-Furthermore in the case of a negative real degenerate eigenvalue we have $\degSet= \conjDegSet$.}